lomen-org/llm-benchmarks/README.md

 - `BENCHMARK_ENDPOINT_URL`, `BENCHMARK_API_KEY`, `BENCHMARK_MODEL`, `BATCH_SIZE`
 - `EVAL_MODEL`, `EVAL_API_KEY`, `EVAL_ENDPOINT_URL`, `EVAL_BATCH_SIZE`

-This allows you to configure sensitive keys or common settings outside your script using tools like `.env` files (loaded via `python-dotenv`, which is included as a dependency).
+This allows you to configure sensitive keys or common settings outside your script using tools such as `.env` files (loaded via `python-dotenv`, which is included as a dependency).

 ## Prompt File Format (`prompt.json`)